HardikSS8/GUI_App_for_Image_Recognition/README.md

         pip install tensorflow

-3. Similarly we can add other libraries like numpy,pathlib using the following commands.
+3. Similarly we can add other libraries like numpy, pathlib using the following commands.

         pip install numpy